OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 moment().format('LT') # -> "7:37 PM"
 ```
 <br/>
-Also `calendar` method can be helpful for a quick look.
+Also the `calendar` method can be helpful for a quick check or manipulation:

 ```coffeescript
 moment().calendar() # -> "Today at 5:21 PM"